dalrankov/TransactHangfire/README.md

 ## How it works?

 Registered filter will wrap jobs executed by Hangfire inside TransactionScope.
-Operations within a job are persisted only if there are no exceptions being thrown.
+Operations within a job are persisted only if there are no unhandled exceptions being thrown or job is being cancelled inside another filter.

 ## Usage